 The three modules of the program - partnership, patient narrative and documentation - comprise a total of ten occasions of 50 minutes each.
 It is also possible to shorten the training depending on what you want to focus on.
 Each session is led by someone in the group, either the same person every time or you can alternate.

 Shorter hospital stays and greater trust

-The transition to person-centered care is sometimes described as a paradigm shift in health care.
-Research shows that person-centered care can reduce the number of days of care in hospitals, leading to greater trust in healthcare providers.
+The transition to person-centred care is sometimes described as a paradigm shift in health care.
+Research shows that person-centred care can reduce the number of days of care in hospitals, leading to greater trust in healthcare providers.